Ec4/devfuxx/README.md

 ## What is devfuxx? ##

-*devfuxx* is a Brainf\*ck compiler that behaves as a character device driver.
+*devfuxx* is a Brainf\*ck interpreter that behaves as a character device driver.

 ## Install ##